microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCaseEdiscoveryCase.md

             - `[AzureActiveDirectoryDeviceId <String>]`: The unique identifier for the Azure Active Directory device.
 Read only.
 This property is read-only.
             - `[AzureAdDeviceId <String>]`: The unique identifier for the Azure Active Directory device.
 Read only.
 This property is read-only.
             - `[AzureAdRegistered <Boolean?>]`: Whether the device is Azure Active Directory registered.
 This property is read-only.
             - `[BootstrapTokenEscrowed <Boolean?>]`: Reports if the managed device has an escrowed Bootstrap Token.
 This is only for macOS devices.
+To get, include BootstrapTokenEscrowed in the select clause and query with a device id.
 If FALSE, no bootstrap token is escrowed.
 If TRUE, the device has escrowed a bootstrap token with Intune.
 This property is read-only.
             - `[ChassisType <ChassisType?>]`: Chassis type.
             - `[ChromeOSDeviceInfo <IMicrosoftGraphChromeOSDeviceProperty[]>]`: List of properties of the ChromeOS Device.
               - `[Name <String>]`: Name of the property